gitkraken/vscode-gitlens/README.md

 - Provides a Git **blame history explorer** (peek style ui) to visualize the blame history of a file or block
 - Provides many configuration settings to allow the **customization** of almost all features

-> NOTE: GitLens only works with opened folders (not single files).

 > Add `"gitlens.insiders": true` to your settings to join the insiders channel and get access to upcoming features.

 ## Feature Previews